DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 * At least 256MB of free RAM. \*

-* Desktop: Direct3D 9 capable graphics card under Windows or OpenGL 2.1 under Linux and OS X. OpenGL 2.1 capable graphics card is recommended anyway.
+* Desktop: OpenGL 2.1, unless noted.

+* Windows: Windows Vista or above.
+Graphics card must support at least Direct3D 9 (by using ANGLE backend, and treated as OpenGLES 2), but OpenGL 2.1 is recommended.

+* Linux: Can't be determined, but for Ubuntu: At least Ubuntu 14.04

+* Mac OS X: Mac OS X v10.7 or above.

 * Mobile: OpenGLES 2 capable graphics card.

-* Windows: Windows Vista or above (sorry Windows XP users)

-* Ubuntu: Ubuntu 14.04 - 16.10

-* Mac OS X: Mac OS X v10.7 or above.

-* Android: Android v4.0 or above. x86 is supported. **ARMv5 and ARMv6 is not supported**
+* Android: Android v4.0 or above (x86 is natively supported). **ARMv5 and ARMv6 CPUs is not supported**

-* iOS: iOS 9.
-Live Simulator: 2 only tested under iOS 9 atm.
+* iOS: Live Simulator: 2 only tested under iOS 9, but older version should be possible, down to iOS 6. **Jailbreak needed**

 \* More complex storyboard system requires more CPU, GPU, and RAM